kshetline/tubular_time/README.md

 ## Leap Seconds, TAI, and Julian Dates

 UTC (Universal Coordinated Time) is not a uniform timescale.
 It is currently defined to track closely with another time standard, UT1, which is based on the slightly variable, and (in the long run) slowly lengthening rotation time of the Earth.
-Each single second of UTC is equal to one standard, atomically-defined second, but whole seconds are occasionally inserted (and, theoretically, might occasionally be deleted) to keep UTC within 0.9s of UT1.
+Each single second of UTC is equal to one standard, atomically defined second, but whole seconds are occasionally inserted (and, theoretically, might occasionally be deleted) to keep UTC within 0.9s of UT1.
 These seconds are called _leap seconds_.

 The current system for UTC was adopted in 1970 and implemented in 1972[*](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 UTC is only strictly defined relative to TAI starting in 1972 and going forward in time until the next announced omission or addition of a leap second.
 You can, however, create a **@tubular/time** `DateTime` instance using UTC while also using year values in the distant past or future.